PeterZelinka/Cardinality-Constrained-Portfolio-Optimisation/README.md

 ## Algorithm Implementation

-The logic of the algorithms used are depicted below.
+The logic of the algorithms used is depicted below.
 The actual heuristics will not be discussed in detail, however they are explained in great detail in T.-J. Chang, et. al (2000) paper, which was followed for transforming the algorithms into code.
 The paper can also be found in the repository.

 ## Random Search Algorithm